Home ยป Korean Side Dishes (Banchan) ยป Stuffed Shiitake Mushrooms

 How to make Korean style stuffed shiitake mushrooms.
 It's filled with delicious and healthy protein! | MyKoreanKitchen.com

-This is one of my husband’s favourite side dishes.
-Every time I make this for him, he always asks whether I shared the recipe on My Korean Kitchen yet.
-Well, I haven’t until now.
-So here it is, and stop asking me now. ๐Ÿ™‚
+This dish is one of my husband’s absolute favorites.
+Without fail, every time I make it, he asks if I’ve shared the recipe on My Korean Kitchen yet.
+Well, the wait is finally over, and here it is!
+You can stop asking now, honey. 😉

 Main

-• 14 to 16 fresh shiitake mushrooms (200g, 7 ounces) – make sure the mushroom head is curved inwards to hold the stuffing.
+• 14 to 16 fresh shiitake mushrooms (200g, 7 ounces) – make sure the mushroom cap is curved inwards to hold the stuffing.

 • Some all-purpose flour (about 1 to 2 Tbsp)